AdaCore/learn/courses/advanced-spark/chapters/concurrency.rst

        end Reset;
     end P;

 This code is not correct.

-Global data in entry guard is not allowed. violation of restriction :ada:`Simple_Barriers` (for Ravenscar) or :ada:`Pure_Barriers` (for Extended Ravenscar)
+Global data in entry guard is not allowed.
+Violation of restriction :ada:`Simple_Barriers` (for Ravenscar) or :ada:`Pure_Barriers` (for Extended Ravenscar)

 Example #3
 ~~~~~~~~~~